2019 Serbia FIBA Basketball World Cup team: Second round

 Serbia finished as the group winner in its preliminary group and advanced to the second round of the FIBA Basketball World Cup.
-It played against two top finishers of Group C, Spain and Puerto Rico, in Wuhan at the Wuhan Gymnasium from 6–8 September.
+It played against two top finishers of Group C, Spain and Puerto Rico, in Wuhan at the Wuhan Sports Center Gymnasium from 6–8 September.
 Serbia finished as the runner-up in its second-round group and advance to the quarter-finals.

 All times are local UTC+8.

 Puerto Rico

 This was the first game between Puerto Rico and Serbia in the World Cup.
 Serbia won in its last competitive game against Puerto Rico, in the 2016 FIBA World Olympic Qualifying Tournament.

 Nemanja Bjelica led all scorers with 18 points off the bench, Nikola Jokić contributed 14 points and 10 rebounds, Boban Marjanović impressed 16 points, while David Huertas - the only Puerto Rican to score in double digits - finished with 11 points.